The 5e Bard Class Reorchestrated

 You gain a feat of your choice.

 You gain no new class features at this level.
-As always, see the Bard Table to see new spell slots and spells known.
+As always, see the Bard Progression Table to see new spell slots and spells known.

 Bardic Inspiration Improvement